mayamathur/evalue_website/README.md

 Open Rmd files you'd like to edit.
 Click render.
 Jekyll will ignore Rmd, and will deploy html based on the md files.

-Adding a new page under `http://site.com/path/dir/`:
+Adding a new page under `http://evalue-calculator.com/path/dir/`:

 1. create folder `path/dir`
 2. add `index.Rmd` into the folder (see below for what goes into the header)
-3. Edit Rmd then render md
+3. Edit Rmd then render the md

-This is the part that goes into the Rmd header:
+This is the part that goes into the Rmd header of the file `path/dir/index.Rmd`:

 ```yaml
 ---